agoose77/phd-thesis/content/2602-noise-and-baseline-removal.md

       vertical offset, which can be modeled to first-order as contributing a constant offset in the computed average basliebaseline.
 In practice, this offset is unimportant;
       even when using the nearest-FPN channel for noise estimation, there is typically a non-zero offset that necessitates a baseline removal step.
+The x-axis is given in terms of AGET circular-buffer cells (see {numref}`expt:get-architecture`).
     name: fpn-averaging
   image:
     align: center